How to Mix and Use Gluten Free FlourGluten Free

 - Egg – Most nutritious binder of all.
 May be used in addition to xanthan gum for extra firmness.

-- Flax gel (egg substitute) – click here for my recipe plus video how-to on making this easy egg substitute.
+- Flax gel (egg substitute) – Check out my recipe plus video how-to on making an egg substitute.
 Use 4 Tbl of the gel as the substitute for 1 egg.
 Tip: for extra lightness, Ms. Mauldin suggests whipping the gel and folding through the batter at the end of mixing.

 - Guar gum – Some people with sensitive digestion react to this so probably best to avoid unless absolutely necessary.